Gertrude Atherton: Career

-In 1898, she completed The Californians, her first novel in set the post-Spanish era.
+In 1898, Atherton completed The Californians, her first novel set in the post-Spanish era.
 Critics received this much more positively than Patience, and a review in The Spectator (October 1, 1898) said it "was by far more convincing and attractive in delineating California manners and morals....
 The novel fairly establishes her claim to be considered as one of the most vivid and entertaining interpreters of the complex characters of emancipated American womanhood."
 The November 8 Bookman said it was her "most ambitious work," which has "a feeling of surety that only the consciousness of knowing one's ground can convey."

-She traveled to Rouen and wrote American Wives and English Husbands (1898), set in contemporary time.
-In this novel, she contrasts English and American men, American and English civilizations, and comments on the relationships between men and women.
+Atherton traveled to Rouen and wrote American Wives and English Husbands (1898), set in contemporary time.
+In this novel, she contrasts English and American men, American and English cultures, and comments on the relationships between men and women.
 She also completed The Valiant Runaways (1898), an adventure novel for boys that dealt with the Spanish Mexican attempt to civilize California.
 In 1899, she returned to the United States.

-Twentieth century

-Her novel Senator North (1900) was based on Maine's senator Eugene Hale.
+Atherton's novel Senator North (1900) was based on Maine's senator Eugene Hale.

 In a May 1904 article, Why Is American Literature Bourgeois? in the North American Review, Atherton critiqued William Dean Howells for the "littleism" or "thin" realism of his fiction.
 Some say that Atherton's novel, Julia France and Her Times (1912), has a strong feminist subtext, with the titular heroine being a woman needing to earn a living wage.
-However its view of gender issues is complicated and nuanced: she mentioned "the happy fate of the American woman, who 'had things all her own way,' and to whom man was a slave." (p.
+However, its view of gender issues is nuanced: she mentioned "the happy fate of the American woman, who 'had things all her own way,' and to whom man was a slave." (p.
 124).
-She also points out that the Pankhursts' militant brand of suffragism was strongly hated "by the National Union of Woman's Suffrage Socieies, and by Society in general." (p.
+She also points out that the Pankhursts' militant brand of suffragism was strongly hated "by the National Union of Woman's Suffrage Societies, and by Society in general." (p.
 298).